 “Maybe back then, but not now – not when he’s already gone.
 There’s no point in having such things when he’s not around.”

 The woman felt the bitterness in Elena’s words.
 She also felt the coldness in the girl’s heart that reflected the gray weather.
 She too started to cry.

-“Why are you crying?” asked Elena who glanced at the woman’s direction.
+“Why are you crying?” asked Elena who glanced in the woman’s direction.

 “…Because I am failing you.
 I have been trying to save you, trying to tell you that everything will be alright, yet here you are, still sad.
 I have tried for two years already.
 I don’t know what else to do.”

 And then the woman shed a tear yet again.
 Elena felt the tears fall down and touch her skin.
 A light drizzle came down and the woman sat closer to Elena and covered the girl with her umbrella.
 She came two years ago when Elena started the treatment, a year after her father died, and since then became somewhat of a guardian angel for the child.